harkiransahota/KnowledgeRepresentationAndReasoningInTheContextOfAutomatedProductionPlanning/README.md

 ### Citation
 If you use these ASP rules in your research, please cite:
 ```
-Sahota, Harkiran, & Klodowski, Adam. (in press).
+Sahota, Harkiran & Klodowski, Adam. (in press).
 Knowledge Representation And Reasoning In The Context Of Automated Production Planning. *Journal of Intelligent Manufacturing*.
 Advance online publication.
 ```